 I imitated or copied the tradition because all do.
 Therefore, I accepted it.
 I realized that "I" am afraid of religion.
 "I" must continue the tradition because my ancestors had practised it for a long time.
 A huge crowd practised it every year.
 So did I. Here I traced myself with Freudian "group psychology", which exercises a decisive influence over the mental life of the individual.
 I forgot myself.
 I forgot my ego.
-In a group, every sentiment and act is contagious, and contagious to such a degree that an individual readily sacrifices his personal interest to the collective interest (Freud, 1965, p.6/10).
+In a group, every sentiment and act is contagious, and contagious to such a degree that an individual readily sacrifices his personal interest to the collective interest.
 Here again "I" appreciated what the crowd followed.
 The crowd is considered social strength.
 "I" was one of the innocent and common humans.
-"I" was a dharmabhiru, god fearing or a coward, afraid of dishonoring the religion.
+"I" was a dharmabhiru, god fearing or a coward, afraid of dishonouring the religion.
 "I" could not neglect the traditional religious practices.
 My conscious personality disappeared.
 I was predominated by the unconscious personality.
 My principal characteristics of individuality altered into a part of a group.
-I was no longer myself, but have become an automation that has ceased to be guided by my will (Ibid, p.11).
+I was no longer myself, but have become an automation that has ceased to be guided by my will.
 According to Freud, the condition of an individual in a group as being actually hypnotic.
-It (group) has a sense of omnipotence; the notion of impossibility disappears for the individual in a group (Ibid, p.13).
+It (group) has a sense of omnipotence; the notion of impossibility disappears for the individual in a group.
 I was of no exception.
 Thus, I had continued this event.
 May be it is "blind acceptance" or a dogmatism.
-Here I remembered Pierre Bourdieu's (1930 -2002) embodiedness.
+Here I remembered Pierre Bourdieu's (1930 - 2002) embodiedness.
 According to him, an individual possesses cultural capital.
 Cultural capital consists of two categories: acquired and hereditary.
 Acquired ones can be gained from individual effort, viz: education and skills where as hereditary is transformed from ancestor, father to son and so on.
 Cultural and social traits and properties are received from generations to generations.
 Cultural capital is acquired over time as it impresses itself upon one's habitus (character and way of thinking), which in turn becomes more attentive to or primed to receive similar influences.
-Institutionalized cultural of institutional recognition capital consists (http://en.wikipedia.org/wiki/Main Page).
+Institutionalised cultural capital consists of institutional recognition.
 Bourdieu sees human action as being deeply situated in social and cultural contexts.
 He shows how dominant social structures are constituted through the day-to-day actions and practices of people.
 Individual action is deeply tied into the reproduction of social structure and the maintenance and reproduction of unequal social relations.
-Bourdieu embodied culture, as the product of collective human action shapes and constrains social existence (www.aare.edu.au/.../lig01450.htm).
+Bourdieu embodied culture, as the product of collective human action shapes and constrains social existence.
 Nepali society has embodied the cultural capital.
 Ethnic to elite groups give top value to this tradition.
 Moreover, I was one of value-laden individuals; I followed the Bala Chaturdasi celebration without opposing.
 It was the right way out at least for me.

 Therefore, during Bala Chaturdasi, Government and Non-government agencies and institutions engage to ease the devotees.
-It is recognized as a mass cultural heritage of_Nepal.
+It is recognised as a mass cultural heritage of Nepal.
 People throng around the Pashupat Region to observe Bala Chaturdasi.
 This is one of the occasions in the Nepalese Hindu world where no one cares about untouchability and social stigma.
 When masses of people flow together for spiritual sacred fairs, elite and down trodden class assimilate together.